-Students under the age of 18 must meet certain academic (TABE and GED ReadyTM) and attendance requirements before the Florida GED® Testing Program Underage Waiver Form is submitted to the school district and GED® Testing Service/Florida Department of Education.
+Students age 16 to 17 must meet certain academic (TABE and GED ReadyTM) and attendance requirements before the Florida GED® Testing Program Underage Waiver Form is submitted to the school district and GED® Testing Service/Florida Department of Education.
+No restrictions are placed on students 18 years of age or older.